TankerHQ/sdk-native/modules/tracer/README.md

 Recompile `tanker` with the 'tanker:with_tracer=True' conan flag.

-if you want more reliable mesurment, I highly recommend to set you cpu frequency scaling to `performance`
+if you want more reliable measurement, I highly recommend to set you cpu frequency scaling to `performance`

 ```
 $ sudo cpupower frequency-set --governor performance